Many people don’t know that there is a difference between a business plan and a feasibility study.

 - Conclusion

-Looking at both the business plan and feasibility study, you will discover that both attempt to predict future outcomes using assumptions about what is likely to happen in the business and the business environment which include government policies, the market, competition, risk among others, any poorly done feasibility study can lead to a costly mistake.
-If a business is not viable and the recommendation says the business will be viable, the end result will not be palatable.
+Looking at both the business plan and feasibility study, you will discover that both attempt to predict future outcomes using assumptions about what is likely to happen in the business and the business environment, which include government policies, the market, competition, and risk, among others.
+Any poorly done feasibility study can lead to a costly mistake.
+If a business is not viable and the recommendation says it will be viable, the end result will not be palatable.
 This will affect the business plan and the operation of the business adversely.

-A poorly done business plan – poor projections, strategies, analysis, business model, environment factors among others can easily be adjusted in the course of running the business but the same cannot be said of a feasibility study because in a feasibility study, an incorrect conclusion can be costly — it could mean launching a venture that has very little chance of surviving or approving a project that wastes the company’s human and financial resources.
+A poorly done business plan—poor projections, strategies, analysis, business model, and environmental factors, among others—can easily be adjusted in the course of running the business, but the same cannot be said of a feasibility study because, in a feasibility study, an incorrect conclusion can be costly—it could mean launching a venture that has very little chance of surviving or approving a project that wastes the company’s human and financial resources.

 If you need a standard business plan, check out the list of Business Plan we have

-I will love to hear your thought.
+I would love to hear your thoughts.
 Kindly use the comment box below to leave your comment.

 This is beautiful.
 Thank you for sharing this informative article by shading more light on the two.